Trevor Connelly

-Trevor Connelly (born February 28, 2006) is an American professional ice hockey player who is a left wing for the Henderson Silver Knights of the American Hockey League (AHL) while under contract to the Vegas Golden Knights of the National Hockey League (NHL).
+Trevor Connelly (born February 28, 2006) is an American professional ice hockey player who is a left wing for the Vegas Golden Knights of the National Hockey League (NHL).
 He was drafted 19th overall by the Golden Knights in the 2024 NHL entry draft.

 Playing career

 Between 2020 and 2022, Connelly played for four different amateur teams, unusual for a player of his calibre.
 One of the four, Bishop Kearney High School, suspended him almost immediately before he left within two weeks.

 On March 14, 2022, Connelly signed with the Tri-City Storm of the United States Hockey League (USHL).
 At the 2022 USHL Fall Classic, he made his debut with the team in a 4–1 win over the Madison Capitols, and scored his first goal during a 6–4 victory over the Muskegon Lumberjacks.
 During the season, he recorded an 18-game points streak, the longest in Storm history.
 He also became one of two Storm players ever to record goals in seven straight games.
 In total in his rookie season, he scored 24 goals and 47 points, earning second-team all-rookie honors.

 In the 2023–24 season, Connelly recorded 31 goals and 78 points in 52 games, good for seventh in goals and second in points in the USHL.
 The only player in the league to record at least 1.5 points per game and leading the Storm in goals, assists, points, and shots, he was named a second team USHL all-star.
 Ending his two-year career in the league, his 125 points were the second most in franchise history and his 60 goals were the third most.
 Entering the 2024 NHL entry draft, he was widely recognized for his skill, particularly his speed, vision, and intelligence, but some scouts were put off by multiple controversial incidents throughout his youth and junior career.
 In discussions with NHL personnel, Connelly cited his volunteer work and having participated in diversity training, concluding: "I just want to kind of not hang myself on the past and keep moving forward.
 And that's all I can do just to be the best person I can be every day."
 He was ultimately taken 19th overall by the Vegas Golden Knights.

 On April 1, 2025, Connelly sighed a three-year, entry-level contract with the Golden Knights.